coreyfournier/Generator/README.md

 # Westinghouse WGen12000DF Generator and Generac ATS Controller via ESP32 Feather

 I live in an older neighborhood that is in a growing area of town.
 In the past few years the number of power outages has grown with the population.
-Given that we don't have access to natural gas and I already had purchased WGen12000DF, I set out to see if I could automate the starting, stopping, and transfering to and from utility power.
-This isn't a complete step by step guid of how to exactly replicate what I did, but should serve as a sufficient starting part for the next guy.
+Given that we don't have access to natural gas, and I already had purchased WGen12000DF, I set out to see if I could automate the starting, stopping, and transfering to and from utility power.
+This isn't a complete step by step guide of how to exactly replicate what I did, but should serve as a sufficient starting part for the next dude.

 Check out the [video](https://www.youtube.com/watch?v=OCHMWXXSAaE) of the first automated startup and transfer.